EmberExperts/ember-initials/README.md

 - `email` - Email which will be used to generating unique adorable avatar

 - `size` - size of the avatar in pixels (set `null` if you do not want to use elements attributes like `width` and `height`)

-## Browser compatibility

-This addon has been checked on:
-- IE 10 and UP including EDGE
-- Firefox 44 and UP
-- Chrome 48 and UP
-- Opera 35 and UP